 Even if you are visiting the market by yourself, it is always to meet new friends and the locals.
 There are high tables or sitting areas in the public area of the markets, don’t hog the tables but share with the others.
 You will find many people are actually very nice and fun to talk to!
 After all, it’s all about spreading the holiday joy and you might get some great local tips from the people as well!

 Christmas markets in Spittelberg, Am Hof, Karlsplatz, and Belvedere Palace are exciting to see, but take note that many of these Christmas markets may close before Christmas Eve.
 There are food stalls set up in front of the Schönbrunn Palace as well.
-The palace may be closed in around 5pm in the evening but the food stalls at the front yard would open a little bit later at night.
+The palace may be closed at around 5 pm in the evening but the food stalls in the front yard would open a little bit later at night.
 Many people visit there after dark and it was quite a unique experience to enjoy local food in front of the palace.

 Vienna Christmas Dream